 How to Blog Consistently: 7 Phases to Success

-How to blog consistently in 7 phases even when you are:
+But now take a deep breath, open your mind and get ready to learn how to blog consistently in 7 phases, even when you are:

-And we promise succeeding at blogging is much easier than you think!
+And we promise succeeding at blogging is easier than you think!

 Phase 1: Mastering Your Mental Game